AstroJacobLi/kuaizi/diezi/README.md

 2. Please use `diezi/gen_cutout/lsbg_cutout_s18a.sh` to generate cutouts.
 Files should be saved at `/tiger/scratch/gpfs/jiaxuanl/Data/HSC/LSBG/Cutout`.
 For very few galaxies, HSC pipeline fails to generate PSFs at their locations.
 In this case, we use the default PSF (randomly choosen from a location), they are named as `psf_x.fits` in the `Cutout` folder.

+### UDG sample selection
+1. Run vanilla scarlet and spergel scarlet on all LSBGs matched with MW analogs at 0.01 < z < 0.04.

+2. Apply cuts based on vanilla measurements.
+See `scarlet_modeling/nsa_z002_004/NSA-structure-vanilla-cuts-all.ipynb`.
+The output catalog is `/Catalog/nsa_z001_004/lsbg_after_cuts_spergel_w_missed.fits`.

+3. All notebooks related to UDG science plots are in `scarlet_modeling/nsa_z002_004/UDG`.
+In the notebook `UDG_sample_selection.ipynb`, we select UDGs from the cuts-applied catalog.
+At the same time, the random field experiment is done in `scarlet_modeling/random_field/random-field-structure-vanilla-cuts-UDG.ipynb`.
+Notice that random field exp need an UDG catalog.

+4. Make science plots.

 ### Image Gallery